dehartz/jupyter-vagrant-box/README.md

 # jupyter-vagrant-box

 This is a simple Vagrant virtual machine.
 It contains a setup for running Jupyter notebook with Python 3.
-The setup includes the [Anaconda Python distribution](https://www.anaconda.com/distribution/) which means a lot of data science packages like [NumPy](http://www.numpy.org/), [pandas](https://pandas.pydata.org/), [matplotlib](https://matplotlib.org/), [Bokeh](https://bokeh.pydata.org/en/latest/) and many more are readily included in the setup.
+The setup includes the [Anaconda Python distribution](https://www.anaconda.com/distribution/) which means a lot of data science packages like [NumPy](https://numpy.org), [pandas](https://pandas.pydata.org/), [matplotlib](https://matplotlib.org/), [Bokeh](https://bokeh.pydata.org/en/latest/) and many more are readily included in the setup.

+It also includes the [IJava](https://github.com/SpencerPark/IJava) java kernel for making Java jupyter notebooks.

 ### Prerequisites